 Vintage Inspired Bottle Brush Trees

-I also have some special ornaments that I don’t use on my tree but still want to display.
+I also have some special ornaments I don’t use on my tree but still want to display.
 Here is a cute snowman surrounded by a greenery candle ring and sitting in a vintage wooden bowl.
+See this adorable vintage snowman.

 Think Paint When Repurposing Christmas Decor

-If you have items that are not the current color pallet for your Christmas décor, consider repainting them to match.
-I have painted some items 3 or 4 times over the years and continue to use them in my décor.
+If you have items that are not in the current color palette for your Christmas décor, consider repainting them to match.
+I have painted some items three or four times over the years and continue to use them in my décor.

 I love this updated look, and it will be perfect for another project I’m working on.
 These would also look great on the DIY Dried Fruit and Herb Garland or hanging on the DIY Shiplap Tree that I shared earlier.